LEON: LEON3FT processor core

 The LEON3FT core is distributed together with a special FT version of the GRLIP IP library.
 Only netlist distribution is possible.

-An FPGA implementation called LEON3FT-RTAX is proposed for critical space applications.
+An FPGA implementation called LEON3FT-RTAX was proposed for critical space applications., but it has been discontinued.

 LEON4 processor core

 In January 2010, the fourth version of the LEON processor was released.
 This release has the following new features: